We are T-Mobile Cell Tower Lease Review and Negotiation Experts

 By Steve Kazella

-Did 2011 have you worried sick over your T-Mobile cell tower lease?
-Fortunately in 2012 the T-Mobile AT&T proposed merger was derailed by pressure from the FCC, and it looks like the carrier will be busy building out it's cellular network on rooftops in major metropolitan areas and with new towers nationwide.
+Did 2012 - 2014 have you worried sick over your T-Mobile cell tower lease?
+Fortunately in 2015 the T-Mobile AT&T proposed merger is dead and buried as it was derailed by pressure from the FCC, and it looks like the carrier will be busy building out it's cellular network on rooftops in major metropolitan areas and with new towers nationwide.
 Landlords... looks like your T-Mobile lease is safe for now.

 Have you been approached about a T-Mobile Cell Tower Lease on your rooftop on on land that you own?
 Has T-Mobile approached you about upgrading their cell site to LTE antennas and they need to get your approval and they need to amend the lease?
 T-Mobile, a.k.a.
 Omnipoint, has aggressively been expanding their cellular network.
 They build new cell towers and also mount their cellular antennas and equipment of rooftops.
 Since 2008, T-Mobile has deployed rooftop cellular antennas on over 500 buildings rooftops in New York City with hundreds more to come with the need for increased capacity cell sites.
 Do you have questions about T-Mobile lease rates and want to make sure you are getting fair market value for your lease?
 Are you trying to determine if there is a difference between a T-Mobile cell site lease on a rooftop versus a T-Mobile ground lease?